Hokfu/Flower-image-classification/README.md

 Classification model for the flowers 'daisy' and 'dandelion'.
 This dataset is from Kaggle. <br><br>
 https://www.kaggle.com/datasets/alsaniipe/flowers-dataset
 <br><br>
 The notebook was run in Kaggle.
+You can install the necessary libraries from requirement.txt, or you can run it in Kaggle.
 <br><br>
 This is my first project on image classification.
 <br><br>